Pierre-vh/Fox/README.md

 # Moonshot
 Moonshot is a project that aims to create an interpreter for a language called Fox.
+Fox is a statically typed scripting language that tries to be easily embeddable and easy to learn.

 This is currently a work in progress, only a fraction of the project is completed.

 ## Building the project